 Younger patients are generally healthier.
 They can also usually participate in the physical therapy with more vigor.
-You would think therefore that surgeons would absolutely want to operate on the younger patients.
-However, what if the patient has a complication?
+You would think, therefore, that surgeons would absolutely want to operate on the younger patients.
+However, what if that younger patient has a complication?
 What if that patient develops chronic pain after surgery?
-You are now "married" to a patient who has many decades of life with a poor outcome.
+A younger patient may have more years dealing with and managing these complications over their lifespan.

 Should we operate on patients when they're younger because of the risk of them developing medical conditions in the future that would ultimately prevent them from having surgery?
 Maybe.
-This is truly a matter of perspective and when patients ask me this question I have trouble answering it for them.
-If I operate on them when they're younger and have less deformity and better motion, they do have an increased chance of having an excellent outcome.
-But I must always ask myself the question "what if " that patient doesn't have a good outcome or has a complication.
+This is truly a matter of individual perspective.
+If I operate on a younger patient, they may have less deformity and better pre-operative motion.
+This may increase their chance of having an excellent outcome.
+But I must always ask myself the question: "what if " that patient doesn't have a good outcome or has a complication.

 I have many elderly patients in my practice.
 They frequently ask me "am I too old to have knee replacement and is it worth it at my age?"
 Here's my answer.
 First we talk about their medical conditions.
 If medically they are suitable to have surgery, then I become less concerned about the number of their age.
 These elderly patients frequently have multiple different other orthopedic conditions that they're managing such as arthritis of other major and minor joints, chronic back pain, or poor balance.